WilliamMedranoGutshall/BigDawg.github.io/SprintThree.md

 ### **Instructions for testing application:**

-- Click here to download [Python File](https://williammedranogutshall.github.io/BigDawg.github.io/ZooManagement.py) for sprint two.
+- Click here to download [Python File](https://williammedranogutshall.github.io/BigDawg.github.io/ZooManagement.py) for sprint three.

 - This application is designed to run as a script in an environment that is setup for MongoDB and Pymongo and is able to connect to the No-SQL database through a Python script, such as Codio.